spreadshirt/backstage-plugin-s3/plugins/s3-viewer/README.md

     ```
 4. Add the configuration to the `app-config.yaml` file.
 This is described in the backend plugin.

-5. As the object's preview is streamed from the backend and then displayed as a blob, a new content security polciy needs to be added to the list:
-    ```yaml
-    csp:
-      # Note that it has to be appended to the list, don't remove the other entries!
-      img-src: ['blob:']
-    ```

 ## Features

-- Available endpoints and buckets displayed in a tree view.
+- Available endpoints and buckets are displayed in a tree view.
 By clicking them you can select one bucket or another.
 - List objects for a bucket using a file explorer style.
-- Display information of the selected bucket, as well as for a selected object.
+Display information about the selected bucket, as well as for a selected object.
-- Preview of the object content (if possible) and possibility to download it.
+- Preview of the object content (if possible) and the possibility to download it.
   - If the object is not an image, it won't be loaded.
-  - For performance reasons, only the images with a size below 2MB will be loaded.
+  - For performance reasons, only images with a size below 2MB will be loaded.
-- Custom URL generated depending on the selected item, this allows you to share a link to someone else pointing to a concrete endpoint, bucket and even object.
+- Custom URL generated depending on the selected item, this allows you to share a link with someone else pointing to a concrete endpoint, bucket and even object.
-- Authenticated requests, which can be authorized or rejected in the backend side depending on the user permissions.
+- Authenticated requests, can be authorized or rejected on the backend side depending on the user permissions.